EricZinda/docsproto/devhowto/devhowtoMRS.md

 HCONS: < h0 qeq h1 h5 qeq h7 h11 qeq h13 > ]
 ~~~

 These labels are used to turn the flat list of predications into the set of well-formed trees that represent its various meanings.
-The section on [scopal arguments](#H-(Handle)-Variables,-aka-"Scopal Arguments") discusses how this works.
+The section on [scopal arguments](#h-handle-variables-aka-scopal-arguments") discusses how this works.

 ### Predication Names
 The name of a predication, for example, `_table_n_1`, encodes important information about it: